edadma/uni/README.md

-stack           \ Display current stack contents clear           \ Clear the stack words           \ List all defined words help            \ Show help for all built-in operations 'word help      \ Show help for a specific word (e.g., 'if help) quit            \ Exit the REPL (or Ctrl-D)
+stack           \ Display current stack contents clear           \ Clear the stack words           \ List all defined words
+'word help      \ Show help for a specific word (e.g., 'if help, '+ help) quit            \ Exit the REPL (or Ctrl-D)
 ```